Home

 Zoji La

-After crossing Zoji La (3550 m), the landscape changes dramatically.
-Until now, we had been driving through terrain resembling the pre-Alpine region, with forests and meadows similar to the Bregenzerwald.
-Suddenly, it becomes barren and dry.
-We pass through Drass, known as the coldest inhabited place in India.
-Its unique location subjects it to winter temperatures often below -25°C, with record lows reaching -45°C. Politically, Drass is highly exposed, as the Line of Control is only a few kilometers away.
-In 1999, the last war with Pakistan took place here.
-The district capital, Kargil, once held significance as a hub for caravan routes between Kashmir, Ladakh, and Baltistan.
-Today, however, aside from a market, there's not much to see.
+After crossing the Zoji La (3,550 m), the landscape changes very rapidly: until then, we had been traveling through terrain reminiscent of the pre-Alpine regions, with forests and meadows similar to those in the Bregenzerwald, but it soon becomes barren and dry.
+We pass through Drass, the coldest inhabited place in India.
+Due to its unique location, winter temperatures there often fall below -25°C and have reached record lows of -45°C. Politically, Drass is also highly exposed, as the Line of Control is only a few kilometers away.
+The last war with Pakistan took place here in 1999.
+The district capital, Kargil, once probably held some importance as a hub for caravan routes between Kashmir, Ladakh, and Baltistan, but today it has little to offer apart from a market.

-Shortly after Kargil, we encounter a traffic jam.
-We hear that a man is been throwing stones at cars.
-Sure enough, a visibly aggressive man is running toward us holding a rather large stone.
-When he's about 50 meters away, our startled driver executes a remarkably quick U-turn.
-Along with everyone else stuck in the jam, we bypass the problem via a side road known to our local companions.
-Just another adventure to add to the list...
+Shortly after Kargil, a traffic jam formed.
+We heard that some madman was throwing stones at cars.
+And indeed, a fairly aggressive man came running toward us with a stone in his hands.
+When he was about 50 meters away, our astonished driver executed a very quick U-turn.
+Together with everyone else stuck in the jam, we avoided the problem by taking a side road known to our local companions.
+Strange things happen...

-At Shergol, we turn into a side valley and arrive at the small village of Serjing (3250 m), where we settle into a homestay.
-We make ourselves comfortable in a cozy triple room.
+We turn off at Shergol into a side valley and reach a homestay in the hamlet of Serjing (3250 m), where we settle into a cozy triple room.

 Urgyen Dzong (acclimatization hike), 400 HM

-From the parking lot above the "village" (3420 m), we hike through a very narrow gorge along a well-maintained path.
-The trail is currently being repaired in several places in preparation for a major pilgrimage festival taking place in two weeks.
-At 3700 m, we reach a small monastery perched on a mountain ridge.
-Across the valley, embedded in the rock, lies the Urgyen Dzong hermitage cave, where, according to legend, Padmasambhava meditated in the 8th century and thereby freed the region from evil spirits.
-After exploring the monastery and taking a lunch break, we begin our return journey.
-The weather is sunny and very warm, and at this altitude, there is hardly any shade.
-Only a few trees grow here, and they are found exclusively in spots where spring water is found.
+From the parking area above the "village" (3420 m), we hike through a very narrow gorge on a well-maintained trail.
+The path is currently being repaired in several places because a major pilgrimage festival will take place in two weeks.
+At 3700 m, there is a small monastery perched on a ridge.
+Opposite, built into the rock face, lies the Urgyen Dzong cave monastery, where according to legend Padmasambhava meditated in the 8th century and thereby freed the region from evil spirits.
+After visiting the monastery and taking a lunch break, we begin our return hike.
+It is sunny and very warm, and at this altitude there is hardly any shade.
+Only a few trees grow here, limited to places where spring water emerges from the ground.

 Way through the gorge to the hermitage